How Your Kidneys Work

 |The waste and fluid the kidneys take out of the blood become urine.
 Urine is stored in the bladder until it can be passed out of the body.

 Kidneys filter the blood

-Your kidneys are located just above your waist and below your rib cage toward your back.
+Your 2 kidneys are located just above your waist and below your rib cage toward your back, on either side of the spine.
 They are bean-shaped and the size of your fist.
 They filter blood through filtering units called nephrons.
 There are about 1 million nephrons per kidney.
-The nephrons do the following:
+The nephrons: